Elias6970/musicPdfManager/README.md

 python 3.12.0
 pip 23.1.2

+# IMPORTANT
+The standalone only work if it has the data directory in the same folder as the exe

 # TODO
+`Make the standalone`

 `Transale the app and add the options for languages`

 `Add the option to make prefabs for selecting scores like x1 0boe,x2 flute,x4 clarinet, etc. And its name is wood wind`

 `Implement a tool for getting logs to detect future errors`

+`Import db from xlsx and xls`

 `Auto time set in db_manage with CURRENT_TIMESTAMP is set to gtm=0 and it need to be set to the local computer time`